 It is my opinion that a 25 key controller can be perfect for those who are frequently traveling and are looking for something to bring with them.
 If you’re merely looking for something with full-sized keys and still trying to stay in an affordable price range, I would heavily recommend one.

-The Akai MPK225 is the premier 25 key controller.
+The Akai MPK225 is currently the best available option.
 It has a solid build, great MIDI functionality, assignable aftertouch, 8 encoders, and 8 drum pads.

 The pad functionality is great, which makes this a perfect pick for hip-hop artists who are making beats on their keyboards.

 This is one of the more popular keyboards that you see touring keyboardists using, due to its portability and Ableton functionality.

 - 8 encoders